Home / Guides / How to Break In Climbing Shoes

 Climber shows how to put on and stretch shoes

-Stretching climbing shoes comes with a lot of trial and error.
+Stretching rock climbing shoes comes with a lot of trial and error.
 Some methods may work well while others don’t.
 It will take time and patience to make sure your shoes fit your feet.
 The break-in period should be relatively quick.
-If you have larger feet or a tighter new pair of shoes, the process may take a little longer.
+However, if you have larger feet or a tighter new pair of shoes, the process may take a little longer.
 Be patient as the break-in process is a labor of love, and mostly focuses on the stretching of the shoe upper, rather than the rubber itself.
 Here are 5 tried and true methods for breaking in climbing shoes.

 1. The Sock Method